control-owl/control-owl.github.io/_posts/2025-06-02-the-beginning.md

 I couldn’t produce master keys for some time, and I went mad.
 I didn’t want to see how it was done in the Bitcoin source code.
 I’m sure I could find it there, but there’s no challenge in copy-pasting.
 My challenge was to do it by myself.
 I remember being at my job, just scrolling up and down in my code, looking at what felt like a millennium of code to see where I made a mistake.
 I created code, and I was pretty much sure that was it, but I always got something wrong.
 I created my entropy and copied it to Ian Coleman’s website to check if my master key was the same as his.
 Oh, I waited...

 Then one day, I just gave up.
 Fuck, man.
 It was too much for me.
 Fucking master key, fucking Bitcoin.
 I was mad.
 Really mad.
-I just closed everything and went back to playing Elder Scrolls Online.
+I just closed everything and went back to playing [Elder Scrolls Online][eso].
 I played for weeks.
 I really like MMORPGs, and in my lifetime, I’ve played most of them.
 Now I’m playing ESO, or I was playing, whatever.
 What I wanted to say is that I needed a brain vacation.
 You know?
 That feeling when your brain isn’t here, it’s somewhere else.
 For me, it was ESO.
 I bought new DLCs and played for weeks.
 Now and then, when I was waiting for a loading screen in the game, I was also scrolling through my code, but just scrolling.
 Then I just moved a few lines up from their original position, ultimately changing the order of bytes in a sequence, and I created my first master private key.

 ## 7. Child keys with derivation path